Writing an effective CV and covering letter

 Employers see general statements such as “enthusiastic team player with good communication skills” all the time.
 Without examples to back these claims up, why should an employer believe what they read?

-You should have identified 4 key skills for the job in step 1, using the Job skills worksheet (PDF - 120KB).
+You should have identified some key skills for the job in step 1.
 Now go through and provide an example for each of these skills.
 An effective way to structure your example is to use the STAR technique:

 Situation - what was the situation that you were in?